Surrounded by 5 acres, Rustic Homestead is a fun vacation rental home in Tivoli in the Hudson Valley.

-— How would you describe this vacation home in a few words?
+How would you describe Saddle Peak House in a nutshell?

 The house is quite modest in terms of interior square footage but the sweeping experience of the mountains and the sea is almost overwhelming.
 The house blurs the boundaries between inside and out with giant sliding doors opening onto three decks and allowing the mountain breezes to pass through.
 One side of the house looks over the Pacific Ocean, feeling very much like a bird’s eye view, while the other is earthbound and intimate, taking in the massive rock outcropping reflected, together with the sky above, in the pure geometry of the infinity-edge pool.

 The house and studio are detailed with the same materials and share an alignment across the long site, suggesting an expansive horizontal domain and encompassing the entirety of the mountain range.

 How would you describe the atmosphere inside Saddle Peak House?

 There is a feeling of being completely immersed in the landscape.
 The outside swirls around you affording amazing views of the California landscape – the Pacific Ocean, massive rock formations, birds of prey and native plants in bloom.
 It’s a feeling that never leaves you.

 The interplay of concrete, wood, steel and glass, creates a surprisingly intimate environment.
 Furnishings culled from all over the world, and selected based on their appropriateness for each unique space in the house, reinforce a sense of design integrity and create a harmonious whole.
 I think the design avoids false notes.
 It’s a calm and reassuring feeling when things are well resolved and interconnected.

 To you personally, what’s so special about staying at Saddle Peak House?